-Required Courses for BSN Seeking Students
+PRE-ADMISSION CURRICULUM Required Courses for BSN Seeking Students

 - 1. The program consists of eight semesters of coursework.
 Clinical hours are scheduled to meet clinical agency needs.
 Therefore, to avoid scheduling issues, students are required to complete all non-nursing courses prior to entry into the nursing program.
 Students must progress in sequence once admitted to the program.
 Part-time progression is currently not available in the BSN program. - 2.
 Admission to the nursing program is limited and based on selection of the most qualified applicants who meet all admission requirements.
 The program can be completed in 4 years if the student completes all prerequisite courses, is admitted to the nursing program in the junior year and successfully completes all nursing courses in sequence. - 3.
-Applicants seeking admission to the baccalaureate-nursing program must: - Gain admission to Western Kentucky University - Complete all designated prerequisite courses - Attain cumulative grade point average of 2.75 or above for college level courses - Attain a minimum grade of C in all required courses: BIOL 131, 231, 207 and 208, CHEM 109, MATH 115/116, INTRO STATS, HMD 211, PSY/PSYS 220, NURS 102 and NURS 324. - 4.
+Applicants seeking admission to the baccalaureate-nursing program must: - Gain admission to Western Kentucky University - Complete all designated prerequisite courses. - Attain cumulative grade point average of 2.75 or above for college level courses. - Attain a minimum grade of C in all required courses: BIOL 131, 231, 207 and 208, CHEM 109, MATH 115/116, INTRO STATS, HMD 211, PSY/PSYS 220, NURS 102 and NURS 324. - 4.
 Complete a two course Anatomy and Physiology sequence at the same institution no more than 5 years prior to application to the nursing program.
 Students who have obtained a minimum grade of C in the Anatomy and Physiology sequence more than 5 years prior to application to the nursing program must either retake the courses or demonstrate current competency by earning 77% or higher on a challenge exam prior to application to the nursing program. - 5.
 Submit application to the School of Nursing & Allied Health (SONAH) by the deadline.
-See SONAH website for detailed admission requirements, forms and deadlines. - 6.
-Students may be asked to participate in a preadmission interview and/or testing. - 7.
+See SONAH website for detailed admission requirements, forms, and deadlines. - 6.
+Students may be asked to participate in a preadmission interview and/ortesting. - 7.
+Applicants seeking admission to the baccalaureate nursing program with an overall GPA less than 2.75 for college level courses may apply when the following criteria are met: - Admitted to Western Kentucky University - Completed a minimum of 80 hours of college level coursework - Completed all designated prerequisite courses by the time of nursing program entrance - Attained an overall GPA of 2.75 in the nursing designated prerequisite courses - Attained a minimum grade of "C" in all required courses: BIOL 131, 231, 207 and 208, CHEM 109, MATH 115/116, INTRO STATS, HMD 211, PSY/PSYS 220, NURS 102 and NURS 324. - 8.
 Meet health requirements and core technical standards for nurses.